adbar/courlan/README.rst

 Similar work
 ------------

-These Python libraries perform similar normalization tasks but don't entail language or content filters.
+These Python libraries perform similar normalization tasks but do not entail language or content filters.
 They also do not focus on crawl optimization:

 - `furl <https://github.com/gruns/furl>`_
 - `ural <https://github.com/medialab/ural>`_